-Prior to joining Sheppard Mullin, Ms. Ross-Burnett was Assistant Dean of Career Services & Multicultural Affairs at Loyola Law School in Los Angeles, and a diversity consultant with her own practice serving law firms, law schools and other legal organizations.
-She is a speaker and published author in the area of diversity and inclusion.
-Her publications include stories in Chicken Soup for the African American Soul, and Chicken Soup for the African American Woman’s Soul.
+Prior to joining Sheppard Mullin, Ms. Ross-Burnett was Assistant Dean of Career Services & Multicultural Affairs at Loyola Law School in Los Angeles, and a diversity consultant with her own practice working with major law firms, prominent legal organizations, and ABA-accredited law schools.
+She is a speaker and published author in the area of diversity and inclusion, and was a founding editor of the nationally distributed newsletter of the ABA Commission on Minorities (now the Commission on Race & Ethnicity).
+Her other publications include stories in Chicken Soup for the African American Soul, and Chicken Soup for the African American Woman’s Soul.

 Ms. Ross-Burnett has served on numerous diversity-related committees and boards over the span of more than two decades, including those of the ABA, NALP, and the CA State Bar.
 She has also held leadership roles in the Association of Law Firm Diversity Professionals.
 Ms. Ross-Burnett is a Phi Beta Kappa graduate of the University of California at Berkeley and holds a 60-unit master's degree in counseling from San Francisco State University.
 She also holds a certificate of completion from the Leadership Development in Interethnic Relations (LDIR) program in Los Angeles.